Spencers-Desk/Raspberry-Pi-Router-Screen/README.md

 ## Troubleshooting
 - Verify the display appears on I2C: `i2cdetect -y 1`
-- Check logs: `journalctl -u nftables`, `journalctl -u dnsmasq`, or your service
+- Check your button wiring (BCM 17 with pull-up to 3.3V, button to GND)
-- Show current nftables rules (if you use them): `sudo nft list ruleset`
+- Logs: `journalctl -u your-service-name`

 ## License
 GPL-3.0 (see LICENSE).